sara-sabr/ITStrategy/_posts/en/2021-06-08-working-in-the-open-part-2.md

 Make sure you reply to them either by simply acknowledging you have read their contributions or by letting them know what will be done about it.

 Since we abide by a code of values and ethics, clearly outline what is tolerated and what is not.
-Be clear within your team that this is something that is benefitful and help new comers to feel comfortable with the process.
+Be clear within your team that this is something that is beneficial and help new comers to feel comfortable with the process.

 You may be surprised as to who ends up contributing!
 Be welcoming, open minded, and inclusive.